jhuus/HawkEars/README.md

 ### TensorFlow Version
 HawkEars was initially developed using TensorFlow.
 That code is still available [here](https://github.com/jhuus/HawkEars-TensorFlow).
 The TensorFlow version is no longer maintained though.

+### User Feedback
+If you have any problems during installation or usage, please post an issue here.
+We would also appreciate any enhancement requests or examples of false positives or false negatives, which can also be posted as issues.